Overview of the CloudTV H5™ Platform

 Set-top boxes are inherently unable to store cookies.
 To allow for cookies to exist on the platform, H5 comes complete with a Cookie Server, which enables the central storing of application level cookies for each Stitcher session.
 This allows an end-user to connect to the platform the next time (likely being served by a different Stitcher instance), start the same application, and be able to access the user's previously selected configurations (if they have, in fact, been stored as a cookie).

 This is a brief overview of the application session flow from the Session Manager (USM) to the application code hosted on the Content Server.
 It mentions each component and function.

 Sessions are set up to the CSM which handles the different protocol-specific commands and then translates them to the Streaming and Application Engines.

 Each application session runs from its own environment provided by the Application Engine.
 The H5 Application Engine acts like a web-browser where the applications are executed.
 Think of each device (set-top box, broadband connected) as a different computer.
 The H5 Application Engine is like your Google Chrome browser.
 Each application session is like running an instance of Chrome on your computer.
 The application itself provides the graphical user interface that can interact with APIs and other content accessible via HTTP.
 Think of these as different web pages.

 For more specific information on interacting with the session API, please refer to the article "The Session API" linked below in the Related Articles section.

-The Streaming Engine is responsible for stiching user interface elements with video elements.
+The Streaming Engine is responsible for stitching user interface elements with video elements.
 It provides the platform's core MPEG streaming functionality for both MPEG-2 and H.264.